jkuebart/amd-define/README.md

 The configuration options and their meanings are:

 * `paths`
-  As a first step when finding a dependency, the module name is (repeatedly) looked up in this object and substituted by the values.
+  As a first step when finding a dependency, if a prefix of the module id componentns matches a property in this object, it is replaced with the corresponding value.
+For the purpose of prefix detection, the module id is considered to consist of components separated by `/` excluding an optional extension separated by `.`.

 * `baseUrl`
   If a dependency does not start with `/` or a URL scheme, this string is